 Almond croissants are rumored to be the first type of croissant to come to France.
 Based on the Austrian kipfel, which was made in the shape of a moon and coated with almonds, this croissant helped pave the way for many types of croissants that people enjoy today.

-Pair one of these amazing almond croissants with an espresso and your day will be off to a great start!
+Remember that this is one of the largest and more indulgent options, even among croissants, so most people will probably only need one.
+Pair these amazing almond croissants with an espresso or hot chocolate and your day will be off to a great start!

 9. Dulce de Leche Croissants